KyloIO/kylo-docs/tips-tricks/TroubleshootingandTips.rst

    manipulate the fields into columns:

    a.
 Create an ingest field, manually define the schema as a single
       field of type string.
-You can just call that field "data"
+You can just call that field "data".

    b.
 Make sure the format specification doesn't conflict with data in
-      the file, i.e. tabs or commas which might cause it to get split
+      the file, i.e., tabs or commas which might cause it to get split.

    c.
 Once ingested, create a data transform feed to wrangle the data
-      using the transform functions
+      using the transform functions.

    d.
 Here's an example of converting the weird ADSB format into JSON
       then converting into fields: